 Rule #2: In general, BET or CHECK-CALL with top-pair, medium/bad-kicker (1-2 streets of betting)

-The same scenario as before (board of J-9-2-4-5), if you have JT, betting for three streets would be a massive mistake because it’s almost certain that’d you’d only get called by better hands.
+The same scenario as before (board of J-9-2-4-5).
+If you have JT, betting for three streets would be a massive mistake.
+It’s almost certain that’d you’d only get called by better hands.

-As such, top pairs with weaker kickers (or 2nd pairs with good kickers) must be played more conservatively than a hand like top pair, top kicker (TPTK), usually meaning that they can only go for 1-2 streets of value total.
+As such, top pairs with weaker kickers must be played more conservatively than a hand like top pair, top kicker (TPTK).
+This fact means that you can only go for 1-2 streets of value total.

-After the flop, you should be able to develop a rough game plan for how you want to proceed in terms of flop/turn/river betting order to satisfy the three betting factors listed at the beginning of this section (number of streets, which streets, and bet size).
+After the flop, you should be able to develop a rough game plan.
+The strategy should satisfy the three betting factors listed at the beginning of this section (number of streets, which streets, and bet size).

 NOTE: On wet boards, such as J-T-9 with either two or three cards of the same suit, the value that AJ goes down massively.
-The number of two-pairs, straights, and flushes that can easily be made by other hands either now or by the river, is huge.
+The number of two-pairs, straights, and flushes, either now or by the river, is huge.

 Smaller Bet Sizing Allows Wider Value Bets

-- Large bets are for polarised ranges, consisting of strong hands and bluffs
+- Large bets are for polarised ranges, consisting of strong hands and bluffs.

 - Small bets are for merged ranges, with a wider number of value hands and not as many bluffs.